Willson Contreras Player Props: Cardinals vs. Cubs

-On Friday, Willson Contreras (.558 on-base percentage in past 10 games, 223 points above season-long percentage) and the St. Louis Cardinals face the Chicago Cubs, whose starting pitcher will be Justin Steele.
+On Saturday, Willson Contreras (batting .457 in his past 10 games) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Michael Fulmer.
 First pitch is at 2:20 PM ET.

-In his last appearance, he went 1-for-3 with a double and an RBI against the Cubs.
+In his most recent game, he strung together two hits (going 2-for-4) against the Cubs.

 Willson Contreras Game Info & Props vs. the Cubs